Why we don’t use Polycarbonate

 Incorporates exterior ceiling lining or even timber board linings – both of which are painted.

-The ‘Rolls Royce’ of patio covers.
+The ‘Rolls Royce’ of patio covers Australia.
 It gives you perfect ‘flexibility’ to your outdoor living space

 Your next step up from the Colorbond “Premium Series” option.
-More colour options, you still have the option to include a light panel but the great part is that you can hide your electrical wiring through the roof sheet.
-This way you can actually put a light, even a down light on the sheet.
+With more color options, you still have the option to include a light panel but the great part is that you can hide your electrical wiring through the roof sheet.
+This way you can actually put a light, even a downlight on the sheet.

 Great looking roof sheet with a flat ceiling.
 Will span unsupported up to 4 meters & you can incorporate light panels that are 31cm wide.